Tuesday, January 1, 2019

 used to wear an old NYC station sign "Syracuse".

-Now that it is officially 2019, let's start the 80th Anniversary Year for Seashore Trolley Museum off with a look back at some of the tidbits of its operations in the 1960s.
-These blog posts are not meant to be detailed, comprehensive accounting of the historical significance of the organization, just a fun peek back to reminisce.
+Now that it is officially 2019, let's start the 80th Anniversary Year at Seashore Trolley Museum, with a look back at some of the tidbits of its operations in the 1960s.
+These blog posts are not meant to be detailed, a comprehensive account of the historical significance of the organization, just a fun peek back to reminisce.

 Click Here for the post - "80th Anniversary Year-A Look Back at the 50s -Seashore Trolley Museum